 The Land Disposal Program regulates waste discharges to land for treatment, storage and disposal in waste management units.
-Waste management units include waste piles, surface impoundments, and landfills.
+Waste management units include landfills, waste piles, and surface impoundments.
+Waste discharged to waste management units may contain chemicals and substances that leach pollutants into the groundwater underlying the unit, impacting local drinking supplies.

 Regulatory requirements for hazardous waste discharges are contained in CCR Title 23, Chapter 15.
 Regulatory requirements for non-hazardous waste discharges are contained in CCR Title 27.